-In this article, we’ll look at the history and background of this gorgeous floral tea before recommending six of the best Jasmine teas to try.
+This unassuming tea was once only served to royalty but is now enjoyed all over the world.
+In this article, we’ll look at the history and background of this gorgeous floral tea before recommending six of the best to try.

 With its mild climate, abundant rainfall, and close proximity to rivers and mountains, the city of Fuzhou, in China, became the perfect place for the production of Jasmine tea.